-But we can start with what is perhaps the place that holds the most number of tourist go-tos, Rome.
+But we can start with the number one destination on any trip, whether you’re backpacking Italy or on a luxury vacay: Rome.
 The Italian capital not only oozes sophisticated European appeal; it’s also home to a number of heritage sites.
 The city’s history is deeply rooted in the empire that immortalized Rome as a center for trade, culture, literature, philosophy, politics, and power.

 Today, Rome stands out to visitors because of its myriad of attractions: Trevi Fountain, Pantheon, Colosseum, Sistine Chapel, to name a few.
 You’ll even find the Vatican, a state city of its own, in the center of Rome!
 But more on that later.

 We all know that Italy is famous for Rome through literature, too.
 The city has inspired many iconic lines such as “…the glory that was Greece, the grandeur that was Rome” and “All roads lead to Rome”.
 The latter is a testament to the fact that Rome was indeed a center even from the medieval period; all major paths that led to other regions of the country sprouted from there, after all.